 HySeas III is the final part of a three part research program that began in 2013 looking into the theory of hydrogen powered vessels (HySeas I), followed by a detailed technical and commercial study to design a hydrogen fuel cell powered vessel (Hyseas II 2014-2015).

 HySeas III builds on the first two parts by aiming to demonstrate that fuel cells may be successfully integrated with a proven marine hybrid electric drive system (electric propulsion, control gear, batteries, etc), along with the associated hydrogen storage and bunkering arrangements.
 The project will do this by developing, constructing, testing and validating a full sized drive train on land.
-Should this test be successful, Scottish Transport have agreed to fund the building of a roll-on roll-off passenger ferry which will integrate the entire hydrogen/electric drive train which will be subject to extensive monitoring and testing.
+Should this test be successful, it is hoped to move on to build that knowledge and knowhow into a ferry.

 The fuel cell units to be employed are currently in service, delivering proven and reliable zero-emissions road transport for over ten years - in an expanding fleet of over a hundred fuel cell buses in Europe and beyond.
 The PEM fuel cell modules to be employed in HySeas III have in some cases reached over 30,000 operating hours.

-The route chosen to be the recipient of this innovative vessel will be Kirkwall to Shapinsay, in the Orkney Islands, located to the north of Scotland.
+The expected route to be the recipient of this innovative vessel will be Kirkwall to Shapinsay, in the Orkney Islands, located to the north of Scotland.